ryanmelnyk/PyParanoid/README.md

 PyParanoid is a pipeline for rapid identification of homologous gene families in a set of genomes - a central task of any comparative genomics analysis.
 The "gold standard" for identifying homologs is to use reciprocal best hits (RBHs) which depends on performing a all-vs-all sequence comparison, usually using BLAST, to determine homology.
 However, these methods are computationally expensive, requiring **O(n<sup>2</sup>)** resources to identify RBHs.
 This is problematic, as the modern deluge of sequencing data means that comparative genomics analyses could be performed on datasets of thousands of strains.

-To circumvent this obstacle, I developed a two-step machine learning-inspired pipeline which develops gene models for the pangenome of a training dataset and then propagates those models to additional strains.
+To circumvent this obstacle, I developed a two-step machine learning-inspired pipeline which develops gene models for the pangenome of a training dataset and then propagates those models to additional strains (the "test dataset").
 The first step identifies homologs using conventional **O(n<sup>2</sup>)** RBH-based methods but relies on the recent sequence alignment program [DIAMOND](http://github.com/bbuchfink/diamond) to speed up this process by an order of magnitude over BLAST-based methods.
 The second step uses the gene models generated in the first step to propagate annotations to additional strains using **O(n)** resources.
 I named this pipeline PyParanoid as it is written in Python and relies on the pairwise homology algorithm [InParanoid](http://inparanoid.sbc.su.se/cgi-bin/faq.cgi).
 Using this pipeline, it is possible to generate homology-based annotations for thousands of bacterial and archaeal genomes in hours on a local machine.

 I have also included some scripts that facilitate upstream genome database management as well as downstream comparative genomics workflows using the PyParanoid database, such as scripts for synteny analysis and homology-based visualizations of genomes.